zilishen/documentation/content/nms/installation/add-license.md

 ## Overview

 NGINX Management Suite offers several features that do not require a license; however, most features require a valid license to use.
-The License Comparison section below provides more details about the included features and their license requirements.
+The [License Comparison](#license-comparison) section below provides more details about the included features and their license requirements.

-For current customers, trial licenses, subscription licenses, and licenses under the Flexible Consumption Program (FCP) are available through [MyF5](https://my.f5.com).
+Trial licenses, subscription licenses, and licenses under the Flexible Consumption Program (FCP) are available through [MyF5](https://my.f5.com).

 There are two types of license files available for the NGINX Management Suite: JSON Web Token (JWT) and S/MIME.
 We recommend utilizing the JSON Web Token (JWT) for most use cases.

-### JWT License
+### JWT License {#jwt-license}

 When licensing NGINX Management Suite, we recommend using the JSON Web Token (JWT) license that's provided.
 A JSON Web Token (JWT) is a secure and self-contained data format used to transmit information between parties as a JSON object.
 JWTs are commonly employed for authentication and authorization in web applications.